 When you submit your article to a journal, you often need to include a cover letter.
 This is a great opportunity to highlight to the journal editor what makes your research new and important.
 The cover letter should explain why your work is perfect for their journal and why it will be of interest to the journal’s readers.

-A well-written cover letter can help your manuscript to reach the next stage of the process; being sent out for peer review.
-It’s therefore worth spending some time on your letter, to make sure it’s going to be effective.
+When submitting a manuscript, a well-written cover letter can help your paper reach the next stage of the process – being sent out for peer review.
+So it’s worth spending time thinking about how to write a cover letter to the journal editor, to make sure it’s going to be effective.

 Cover letter template

 If you need further help to write a cover letter for a journal, you can download and use our sample standard cover letter template as a guide.
 You might find that the submission system for your chosen journal requires your cover letter to be submitted into a text box rather than as a separate document, but it is still a good idea to draft your cover letter first to make sure you have included everything.
 Always make sure to check the journal IFAs for any specific additional information to include in your cover letter.